Luxury Real Estate: Collaboration between Agency and Notary

 3.1 Smooth transmission of information

-• Mandatory technical diagnostics
+• mandatory technical diagnostics;

-• Contractual information (conditions precedent, etc.)
+• contractual information (conditions precedent, payment terms);

 3.2 Joint management of specific clauses